spaar/besiege-modloader/README_enduser.md

 spaar's Mod Loader is currently the only Besiege mod loader out there and enables you to use many mods at once.

-Version 1.0.0 was just released and is a very big change from the previous 0.x.x versions.
-Most of the code was completely rewritten, the GUI has a new (better!) style and many new features were added.
 Many thanks to everyone who made this possible, especially @VapidLinus for allowing me to use his code after he was unable to continue working on his own mod loader.

 Features